Published: Monday, 12 May 2014 10:56

-- Written by tom
+Written by Super User

 About Victory State Bank:

-VSB Bancorp, Inc. (NASDAQ: VSBN) is the one-bank holding company for Victory State Bank.
+VSB Bancorp, Inc. (OTC: VSBN) is the one-bank holding company for Victory State Bank.
 As Staten Island, N.Y.’s only community-based commercial bank, Victory State Bank operates five full-service locations on the Island: The main office in the community of Great Kills, and branches in the communities of West Brighton, St. George, Dongan Hills and Rosebank.
 For additional information, Victory State Bank may be reached at 718-979-1100 or visited online http://www.victorystatebank.com.